AhmedNourJamalElDin/telegram-bot-integration-demo/README.md

 If you want to send a message from your bot to some user, you need to link your user with the bot using the chats. but how can you know which chats belong to whom?

+In this demo, there are two ways:

+1. By [adding a chat](#add-chat): we filter the start messages by username, and link the chats by the username.
-In this demo, each user has unique random generated token.
+2. By [the interaction with the bot](#interact-with-the-bot): each user has unique random generated token.
 And the user must open his own link provided by this demo to interact with the bot.

-After the interaction, the webhook (or getUpdates api) sends us each message including chat_id.
+After the interaction, the webhook (or getUpdates api) sends us each message including `chat.id`.

 We filter the message by `/start ${token}` and if it matches, we extract the token and chat_id, find the user with that token, and create a new chat record.

 Now we can use `chat_id` to send the user a message.

-This is it!

 #### Requirements